 The Sun temple was built in 1026-27 AD.
-It celebrates the worship of Sun as a Hindu deity and is a wonderful example of architecture that connects earth, water, and outer space.
+It celebrates Sun worship and is a wonderful example of architecture that unites earth, water, human existence and outer space.

 Modhera is located approximately 100 kilometers from the city of Ahmedabad.
 The best way to get there is by road.
-According the ancient Hindu epic Ramayana, Modhera is the mythological spot where lord Rama worshipped to absolve himself after killing a fellow Brahmin – Ravana.
+According the ancient Indian epic Ramayana, Modhera is the mythological spot where lord Rama worshipped to absolve himself after killing King Ravana.
 Another legend says that Modhera is named after a sect of Brahmins known as Modhs who helped Rama with his worship.

 An Indian classical dancer at the Sun Temple 2

 The tropic of Cancer

 Modhera lies on the tropic of Cancer, where the Sun is directly overhead during the summer solstice.
 The summer solstice occurs when the Earth’s Northern Hemisphere is tilted toward the Sun to its maximum extent.
 That is also when you feel the heat and energy of the Sun to its fullest extent.
 This cosmic alignment created an ideal setting for a temple to worship the Hindu deity Surya – the Sun God.

 The Celebration of Earth, Water and Outer Space

 The main feature of the Sun temple is a large water reservoir, known as the Surya Kunda.
 The journey to fetch water on a hot Sunny day is celebrated through a series of steps and shrines where one has ample opportunities to stop, worship, relax and ponder upon the power of Sun God and our place in this cosmos.
 That is what makes this reservoir a sacred place.

 The Sun Temple 4